lionheart1022/Bet-Game-API-Flask/README.md

 * `betstate`: game state was updated
 * `abort`: one of users requested to abort the game

+When this resource is sent over PUSH, it will also include `root` field with complete info about root game.

 ```json
 {
 	"id": 123,